wofsauge/IsaacDocs/beta/docs/Isaac.md

 #### table FindInRadius ( [Vector](../Vector) Position, float Radius, int Partitions )  {: aria-label='Functions' }
 Returns entities in range of Radius from Position filtered by Partitions mask (see <a href="group__enums.html#gaea2d06861d0d38120ea425aa76d2f398">EntityPartition enum</a>) (include all = 0xffffffff)

 This function does not return the entities sorted by nearest first, but based on the order they were loaded.
+WRONG PARSING {: .WRONG_PARSE }
 ___
 ### GetCardIdByName () {: aria-label='Functions' }
 #### int GetCardIdByName ( string cardHudName)  {: aria-label='Functions' }